turingschool/try-turing/frontend/index.md

     <hr />
     <section>
       <h2 class="section-header">The codepen.io Interface</h2>
       <p>Before we move into writing code, let's look at the parts of the <a href="http://codepen.io" target="blank">codepen.io</a> interface.
-Codepen.io is an online <span class="vocab">Integrated Development Environment</span> (or IDE) for frontend development that we can use to write and run code.
+Codepen.io is an online <span class="vocab">Integrated Development Environment</span> (or IDE) for front-end development that we can use to write and run code.
 Codepen.io is generally considered a teaching/learning tool.
 In order to write and develop code for production, most people download and install the languages and tools onto their own laptops instead of running code in the browser.</p>
-      <p> In this curriculum, you'll see embedded repls like the one below for code examples:</p>
+      <p> In this curriculum, you'll see embedded codepens like the one below for code examples:</p>
       <p class="codepen" data-height="266" data-theme-id="0" data-default-tab="html,result" data-user="turingtrycoding" data-slug-hash="abbqEgR" style="height: 266px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Welcome">
   <span>See the Pen <a href="https://codepen.io/turingtrycoding/pen/abbqEgR">
   Welcome</a> by Turing School of Software and Design (<a href="https://codepen.io/turingtrycoding">@turingtrycoding</a>)